krishvijay100/nxn-cube-optimization/README.md

 # nxn-cube-optimization

 High-performance N×N Rubik's Cube solver in C++.
+Uses Reduction to solve the cube's centers and pair its edges (including handling parity cases) so it behaves like a 3×3, then applies Kociemba's two-phase algorithm to solve the remaining 3×3 state.

 ## Build